The Scorpio Flower Lunar Eclipse Will Be Full Of Surprise, Chaos & Unpredictability

-The lunar eclipse in Scorpio occurs on May 5 at 11:15 a.m.
-EDT and will peak at 1:24 p.m.
-EDT.
-It will be visible in most of Europe, Africa, Asia, and Australia.
+The lunar eclipse in Scorpio occurs on May 5 and will be visible in most of Europe, Africa, Asia, and Australia.
 It’ll add a lot of intensity to those celebrating Cinco de Mayo or just enjoying a regular Friday.
 Be aware of your actions and have fun without the drama, even if you’re five margaritas deep.

-As a collective, we can plan on hearing news or protests concerning reproductive rights or becoming angry due to the current state of politics.
-There could be new legislation that urges the stand to take a stand and fight back.
+Lunar eclipses occur when the sun, Earth, and moon are in a peroxide alignment that forces the moon to pass through the darkest part of the Earth's shadow, known as the umbra.
+This series of eclipses on the Taurus-Scorpio lunar nodes began on November 19, 2021, and will finish on October 28 of this year.
+That last lunar eclipse occurs in Taurus, the opposite of this one which occurs in Scorpio.
+The effects were deeply felt when the lunar nodes entered Taurus-Scorpio on January 18, 2022.
+The aftershocks and effects of eclipses can last months after they happen, so prepare yourself for a slow burn.

 Advertisement